prep guide

 Lifestyle

-We find that lifestyle portraits are an ideal way to portray the raw emotion of the moment.
-Candid images, un-posed, artistically capture things just as they are; real moments frozen in time for you and your family to enjoy over and over.
+Lifestyle portraits are candid images, un-posed, artistically capture things just as they are; real moments frozen in time for you and your family to enjoy over and over.
 This type of session works perfectly for shots with parents, siblings, and even the family pet interacting with the baby!

 Lifestyle sessions do not require as much time as a posed session and are also ideal for fussy babies who have difficulty falling asleep.
 A typical lifestyle session lasts anywhere from 30 minutes to 2 hours, depending on the baby.